PhilRoli/School20-21/README.md

 ---

 - **[RolP_250920_Rennmouse](/S20-21_Java/RolP_250920_Rennmaus)**: Java Project where we had to make a class Race and one Rennmouse.
 These, in addition to a testeRennmouse test file, can simulate a race between mice.
 For a more detailed explanation go **[here](/S20-21_Java/RolP_250920_Rennmaus/README.md)**.

+- **[RolP_12102020_Vererbung](/S20-21_Java/RolP_12102020_Vererbung)**: Java Project for school.
+Exercise was to learn about inheritation.
+Not a lot of time was spent on this in class, so its not much.

+- **[RolP_04112020_IO_Exeptions](/S20-21_Java/RolP_04112020_IO_Exeptions)**: Java Project for school.
+Exercise was to learn about exeptions & working with files (io).
+Both files show a short example for each.

+- **[RolP_181120_IO_Check](/S20-21_Java/RolP_181120_IO_Check)**: First Exersice was to read a filename form a file and then read the given file with said name.
+The second project was to read a .csv file of phone data, print the total calls and cost and a prints a table into a new file.
+Plus project i did was create a data generator which generates random data for the main exercise.